 Make sure you know when the company wants to have the translation services completed.
 If there is a definite deadline pass that along, even if it seems far in the future.
 The work may require more time that anyone at the company imagines, especially if they have no experience with translation and if the project requires additional services such as desktop publishing, or localization and/or review (in the case of foreign language websites and foreign-language versions of software).
 If company expectations are unreasonable, you will want to know this as soon as possible.

 Does the company have its own reviewer?

 Sometimes companies want to have their own reviewers check the completed translations.
 An in-country reviewer who is also familiar with the industry can make sure that the terminology and usages are correct and that the tone is appropriate for the intended audience.
 It is best to know at the outset whether the company will use its own reviewer and who that reviewer will be.
-The translation agency may advise preparing and translating an initial glossary of commonly used terms.
-The reviewer should look this over before the rest of the translation goes forward.
-Also, you will want to be sure to coordinate with the reviewer so that the reviewer sets aside the time needed and doesn’t hold up the process.
+The reviewer should review and approve the glossary before the rest of the translation goes forward.
+Also, you will want to be make sure that the reviewer sets aside the time needed and doesn’t hold up the process.
 Request our in-country review guidelines.

 If this first technical translation project represents the beginning of an ongoing localization program, review our guidelines for creating translation-friendly content and tips for making the most of your translation budget.